 Some variation in the data.

+Morten Frydenberg

+Linear and Logistic regression - Note 4.2

+15

 Clustered data / data with several random components But it is on only 30 persons:

 Some of the variation is due to variation between persons and some within person.